Duration

 Introduction

-One of the greenest and most beautiful Mongolian provinces.
+One of Mongolia’s greenest and most beautiful provinces.
 Khovsgol is a natural paradise where the rolling steppes of the Mongolian plain meet the dense forests and tall mountains of Eastern Russia.
-The dazzling freshwater lakes, stunning unspoiled wilderness and nomadic reindeer herders that Khovsgol is known for make it a must-see destination for just about anyone.
+The dazzling freshwater lakes, stunning unspoiled wilderness, and the tribe of ancient nomadic reindeer herders for which Khovsgol is known make it feel like another world, just waiting to be explored.

 Itinerary